niklaushirt/cp4waiops-training/content/Installing AI Manager/install_aimanager_00.md

 Now it's time to create the AI Manager instance

-> 💡 This creates the `Installation` instance that the Operator will pick up and start the installation.

 1. Run the following command to create an instance of AI Manager.